dgaydukov/cert-aws/sa/files/sa.md

 ###### Trusted Advisor
 Reviews your account and makes recommendations for saving money, improving system performance, closing security gaps.
 It includes a list of checks in the categories of cost optimization, security, fault tolerance, performance, service limits.
 If you turn it on you will got weekly email notifications regarding what can be improved (you can exclude resources on which you don't want to get notified).
 So basically if you want improve performance/efficiency you should use trusted advisor + CloudWatch.
+There are 5 areas:
+* cost optimization - quickest way to analyze which resources are idle and can be safely removed.
+You can also use CUR (or check bills tab from aws budgets), but in this case you have to dig into report and manually analyze which resource you are not actively using.
+Keep in mind that cost explorer doesn't state much about usage, it just shows how much you paid for previous month and totally for each aws service.
+* performance
+* security
+* fault tolerance
+* service limits
+There are 4 support plans you can use (you must be logged in as root in order to update support plan):
+* basic (free)
+* developer (paid) - 7 core checks
+* business (paid) - full set of checks
+* enterprise (paid) - full set of checks + Designated Technical Account Manager

 ###### CloudHSM
 Dedicated HSM instance within aws cloud.
 You can securely generate/store/manage cryptographic keys.
 HSM (Hardware Security Module) provides secure key storage and cryptographic operations within a tamper-resistant hardware device.